kubeflow/pipelines/test/README.md

 - delete the images

 All these steps will be taken place in the same Kubernetes cluster.
-We support running tests on both GKE and Minikube, targeting on slightly different development scenario:
-- You can use GKE to test against the code in a Github Branch.
+You can use GKE to test against the code in a Github Branch.
 The image will be temporarily stored in the GCR repository in the same project.
-- Minikube can test your local code and doesn't require a GCR to host the intermediate image.
-It also mounts your local docker socket so the build cache is persisted.
-The docker images is faster.
-This is a better option if you use Minikube as your development environment.

 Currently we support running the tests manually.
 In the future, continuous integration using Kubernetes [Prow](https://github.com/kubernetes/test-infra/tree/master/prow) will also be supported.
 [Issue](https://github.com/googleprivate/ml/issues/302)